wukalina Walk - saltwater Country, homeland of the Trulwulway - please credit photographer Jillian Mundy.jpg

 our people

-Most people, but certainly not all, who make up the proud First Nations community of Lutruwita (Tasmania) are Palawa or Pakana.
+Most people, but certainly not all, who make up the proud Aboriginal community of Lutruwita (Tasmania) are Palawa or Pakana.
 These are words from two different language groups that both mean Tasmanian Aboriginal person or people and can be used interchangeably, though many community members identify as one or the other.

 wukalina Walk - traditional weave basket and maireener shells - please credit photographer Jillian Mundy.jpg